Community Supported Agriculture with Tam John

 Excerpt from my title: A Fresh Wellness Mindset… “ Variety is the spice of life.
 Variety implies a wide array of nutrients.
 Eating a wide selection of food creates more opportunity for the body to get all of the nutrients it needs….”
 (John, 2018)

-Kale salad is recipe #11 in A Fresh Wellness Mindset (19 recipes in all in the book): The combinations to dress and trim this kale salad recipe are endless.
-The recipe will guide you to ‘finesse’ the kale to optimize its taste and your assimilation/digestion of its wonderful nutrients when consumed raw.
-Check out the book at Douglas County Library in Colorado if you would like to give the book a spin before you buy it.
+Spinach: Eggs Florentine is recipe # 5 in A Fresh Wellness Mindset (19 recipes in all in the book): Check it out at Douglas County Library in Colorado if you would like to give the book a spin before you buy it.
+A few spinach leaves in your morning smoothie with a dollop of pumpkin is seasonally delicious.
+Replace fruit which can spike blood sugar.

 John, T. (2018).
 A Fresh Wellness Mindset: Personalize Your Food Life & Find Your Truth about Gluten.
 CreateSpace Independent Publishing Platform.
 North Charleston, SC.